mahditrabolsi/edict-validation/README.md

-﻿# PlanEMQX
+﻿# Edict-validation
-PlanEMQX is a broker for the MQTT protocol that is based on the famous open-source broker [EMQX](https://www.emqx.io/).It allows to prioritize the messages and add dropping to the different categories of messages.
+This repository contains the code that is used to validate EDICT results.
+It includes the code for the broker, the publishers and the subscribers.
+It also includes the code for the experimental framework that is used to run the experiment and collect the results.
 ## Prerequisites
 Your machine should run Ubuntu 20.04 LTS and Python 3.
 You should also install [Containernet](https://containernet.github.io/), an extension of [mininet](http://mininet.org/) that allows using Docker containers as hosts in emulated network topologies.Also you should have [Docker](https://docs.docker.com/engine/install/ubuntu/) installed.